 A greater level of detail for the Project description is not necessary for the lead agencies, decision makers, or the public to reasonably consider and understand the environmental impacts of the Project and is not feasible for inclusion before the selection of an alternative is required.
 Design engineering for the Project proceeds along routine and regimented percent complete milestones in order to meet professional engineering standards and requirements, such that design can be certified complete.
 The Project's current design is between 10% and 30% complete.
-As noted above, where design detail was not available for facilities such as the transmission corridors and roads, broader corridors were used to capture the maximum envelope of impacts.
+As noted above, where design detail was not available for facilities such as the transmission corridors and roads, conceptual corridors were used to capture the maximum range of impacts.
 This corridor approach also is intended to provide flexibility to avoid resources as the design is refined.
-Engineering details are being developed, but these design details do not provide additional information necessary for the decision maker to reasonably consider the Project and compare the impacts and merits of the alternatives.
+Engineering details that are being developed will support selection of a final alternative, but these design details do not provide additional information necessary for the decision maker to reasonably consider the Project and compare the impacts and merits of the alternatives.